wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 **Q:** What is this sense of a separate existence?

 **M:** It is a reflection in a separate body of the one reality.
 In this reflection the unlimited and the limited are confused and taken to be the same.
-To undo this confusion is the purpose of *Yoga*.
+To undo this confusion is the purpose of <span class=tooltip>Yoga<span class=tooltiptext>One of the six systems of the Hindu philosophy (from *yoj*, to yoke or join).
+Yoga teaches the means by which the individual spirit (*jivatma*) can be joined or united with the universal spirit (*Paramatma*).</span></span>.

 **Q:** Does not death undo this confusion?